mozilla-releng/relengdocs/how-to/releaseduty/desktop/staging-release.rst

 Permissions
 ^^^^^^^^^^^

-To do a staging release, you need to be able to push to try, access to the Mozilla VPN, and have staging shipit read/write access.
+To do a staging release, you need to be able to push to try, access to the VPN, and have staging shipit read/write access.

 See the :ref:`production documentation for how to get Shipit and VPN access <release-duty-permissions>`.

 How-To
 ^^^^^^

-In order to prepare a smooth ``b1`` and ``RC``, staging releases should be run weekly or at least one week before RC week.
-In order for this to happen, we're using :external+firefox:doc:`staging releases submitted to try <tools/try/selectors/release>`.

 **For central to beta migration**